 The world can be a pretty intimidating place when you’re only 2 feet tall.
 Scaling things down a bit not only reduces anxiety but also gives your little one the ability to explore and interact with their environment, learning as they go.
 Freedom of movement and accessibility are basic to the Montessori philosophy.

 When decorating your baby’s space, opt for kid-sized furniture whenever possible.
 A tiny table and miniature chairs make for an excellent workstation, and a cozy, pint-sized rocker or beanbag chair is the perfect place to curl up with a treasured picture book.
 If you plan on hanging artwork, hang it at your toddler’s eye level, where he or she can appreciate it.
 (To prevent accidents, screw frames, and other decorative items directly to the wall instead of hanging them.)

 Encourage Free Play

-Toddlers should have free access to interesting and educational playthings, but be careful not to overwhelm your little one.
+According to Montessori, toddlers should have free access to interesting and educational playthings.
+Be careful, however, not to overwhelm your little one.
 Too many toys can be over-stimulating, and a child who is unsure of what to play with often ends up playing with nothing at all.

 Make Things Accessible